"A Polemical, Upbeat, Monster-Fish Assessment of the Climate Crisis in the Disenlightenment," by Mark Spitzer

 Mark Spitzer, novelist, poet, essayist and literary translator, received an MA in creative writing from the University of Colorado.
 After living on the road for some time, he found himself in Paris, as Writer in Residence for three years at the bohemian bookstore Shakespeare and Company, where he translated French criminals and misanthropes.
 In 1997 he moved to Louisiana, became Assistant Editor of the legendary lit journal Exquisite Corpse, and earned an MFA from Louisiana State University.
 He is now associate professor of creative writing at the University of Central Arkansas.
 His most recent book is In Search of Monster Fish: Angling for a More Sustainable Planet (U of Nebraska Press 2019).

-I am a writer and teacher in Lawrence, Kansas who actually believes the scientists.
+I'm a writer & teacher in Lawrence, Kansas who actually believes the scientists.
 I wrote a book of poems called Of Some Sky that seems to have something to do with all this.